Hacking the unhackable

 Researchers demonstrated two decades ago that quantum computers will have the power to smash the classical encryption codes that now secure everything from health records to Amazon purchases.
 Which is why nations are racing to develop more complex classical codes that can withstand a quantum computer attack.
 (Battling the problem by using unhackable quantum encryption is not possible, experts say, because advanced quantum computers can be built long before the necessary network, devices, and software to support a worldwide QKD system.)

 A quantum computer wields enormous power because its qubits can simultaneously assume a multiplicity of values between 0 and 1.
-A quantum computer with 50 qubits can exist in 250 (one quadrillion) states at once.
+A quantum computer with 50 qubits can exist in two to the power of 50 (one quadrillion) states at once.
 That means it can solve enormously complex mathematical problems that are beyond the ken of the world's largest supercomputer.
 A boon to basic and applied research, a quantum computer's abilities include something cryptographers of 30 years ago had not counted on: It can factor a number as large as 500 digits, determining which two numbers, multiplied together, will produce that large number.